Tanny99bpp/Textutils/README.md

-It is react app I made it to learn function based components using reactjs
+It is react app I made it to learn function based components using reactjs.
+Try it out - https://textutils-95469.firebaseapp.com/

 # Getting Started with Create React App